Exercise a high degree of caution in PNG because of the high levels of serious crime.

 Bougainville: Exercise a high degree of caution in Bougainville, with particular vigilance when travelling beyond Buka Island into Central Bougainville and Southern Bougainville.
 Monitor local media reporting about the security situation prior to travelling.

 The mountainous area in central Bougainville around the old Panguna mine has previously been declared a 'no go zone' by armed Bougainvillean factions.
 We strongly recommend Australians exercise caution and remain aware of their security and surroundings if travelling to the area.

 Given the difficult terrain, extreme weather conditions and the condition of some remote airfields, flying in PNG carries greater safety risks than flying in Australia.
-Since 2000 over 20 aircraft accidents have occurred in PNG.
-Fatal incidents include:
+Since 2000, over 20 aircraft accidents have occurred in PNG.
+Fatal incidents include the following: